IzzySoprano/Books-MS3/TESTING.md

 ### Book Review Cards

 -	Hover – I added a hover effect on the book review cards so that the user can easily see which book review they are looking at, and this works well.
--	Info & Review Icon – The Info & Review icon works as intended, sliding up the book review information over the book image.
--	Buttons – The correct buttons are displayed depending on whether the user is logged in, logged out or is the Admin of the site.
+-	Buttons – The correct buttons are displayed depending on whether the user is logged in or logged out.

 ### Buttons